-Prerequisite: 1801 - Introduction to Art -or- 1811 - Introduction to Art II
+Prerequisite: 1811 - Introduction to Art II -or- a recommendation from a Fine Arts teacher

-The goal of this semester long course is to train students to see like an artist.
+The goal of this semester-long course is to train students to see like an artist.
 Students will develop composition and drawing skills through the use of pencil, charcoal, ink, and pastels.
 Line, figure drawing, self-portraits, and contrast drawings are introduced in this course.